CheckPointSW/Karta/docs/matching_basics.md

 Modularity
 -------------
-Using these basic concepts, "Karta" was designed to be modular, to allow other matching libraries to use the basic file mapping logic.
+Using these basic concepts, **Karta** was designed to be modular, to allow other matching libraries to use the basic file mapping logic.